telerik/blazor-docs/common-features/data-binding/overview.md

 Hierarchy components like the TreeList and the TreeView don't have an `OnRead` event.
 Instead, they load data on demand via `OnExpand` events.

 >warning Do not use `Data` and `OnRead` at the same time with the same component.
+>
+> The component model must be a `class` and not `struct`.
+>
+> The class properties should have getters and setters, otherwise data binding or editing may stop working.

 ## Data Type